Ban on the use of animal test data for cosmetics

 If you find a company that claims to not test their products on animals, but you can’t see them on the CCF List, take a few minutes to contact them via social media or email asking them why they are not accredited with Choose Cruelty Free.
 The animals can’t speak up, so we have to give them a voice.

-3. Reach out to your local MP: Write, email or phone your local MP and remind them that Australians want a a comprehensive ban with no loopholes.
-Choose Cruelty Free's work is far from done.
-We will not stop fighting for the forgotten lab animals.
-We need your actions.
+3. Reach out to your local MP: Write, email or phone your local MP and remind them that Australians want a comprehensive ban on the sale and importation of cosmetics - with no loopholes.
+Choose Cruelty Free's work is far from done, and we need your actions to continue the fight for our lab animal friends.

 Note: Choose Cruelty Free will continue to provide free, independent advice to Australian consumers on this issue.
 This page will be continually updated as CCF receives more information regarding the 2020 Australian regulations.